mhcurylo/labtor/presentation.md

 ## Becoming Immune

-*Amateure culture*
+*Amateur culture*

-- Amateure means lover of stuff or someone not paid to do stuff
+- Amateur means lover of stuff or someone not paid to do stuff

-- Amateure does not expect himself to know
+- Amateur does not expect himself to know

 - Therefore he can learn